 Research in the Evans lab explores genome evolution, speciation, and biodiversity.
-We are broadly interested in the phenomena of duplicate gene evolution, the evolution of sex chromosomes and sex determination, and the role of social systems in genome evolution.
+Our recent efforts have focused on the evolution of sex chromosomes and sex determination, and the role of social systems in genome evolution, and genome duplication.

-We deploy a combination of approaches including field collection of genetic material, laboratory analyses, and bioinformatics.
-We tend to explore species in their natural habitat, and recent projects have focused on amphibians such as African clawed frogs (Xenopus and Silurana) and fanged frogs (Limnonectes), and macaque monkeys (Macaca).
+We deploy a combination of approaches including field collection of genetic material, gene editing, and bioinformatics.
+We tend to explore species in their natural habitat, and recent and previous projects have focused on amphibians such as African clawed frogs (Xenopus) and fanged frogs (Limnonectes), and macaque monkeys (Macaca).
 We also perform simulations to mimic genomic phenomena in the real world.

 We recruit graduate students that are interested in studying sex determination in amphibians on an ongoing basis.
 We hope to better understand genetic mechanisms of sex determination in African clawed frogs (Xenopus), including what genes trigger sexual differentiation, why these genes evolve rapidly and vary among species, and how these genes influence evolution of sex chromosomes and sex-related genetic pathways.
 A major effort in the lab is to use bioinformatics and gene editing to test function of putative genetic triggers for sex determination.
 In this way, our work aims to better understand “how important things evolve”.
 For additional information on our research, please check out some of our publications.

 Applicants should hold a bachelor’s degree in science, math, or computer science before the start of graduate work.
 Applicants with a M.Sc. degree are generally eligible for entrance into our Ph.D. program.